AdriQD/attentionQST/README.md

 In this project we carry out a quantum state tomography task (QST) with an hybrid protocol, that combines a pre-procesing stage and a deep learning post-processed stage.
 In this repo, classical reconstruction method considered are linear inversion (available) and maximum likelihood estimation (available soon).
 The deep learning model is a combination of 1D convolutional neural networks and self-attention transformer.
 The project goal is doublefold: improve over the classical QST approach, by generating a full-fledge deep learning noise filter function, and second, achieve higher generalization ability, i.e. reducing the training data amount, for the network model (see Fig.2 in the article).

-The pipeline consist of two main blocks:
+The tompgraphy pipeline consist of two main blocks:

 1. pre-processing.
 In this step, we first generate  random density matrices,  and then we work out the associated born values, using a pre-selected set of operators (SICs, Pauli).
 We introduce a statistical approximation inside our data by using multinomial function for the SICS, or Gaussian approximation for the Pauli basis.

 2. post-processing step.
-After the first sweep of reconstruction, we train a deep neural network model that learns a noise filtering function for the general space of density matrices (mixed or Haar-pure).
+After the first reconstruction pass, we train a deep neural network model that learns a noise filtering function for the general space of density matrices (mixed or Haar-pure).

 All the codes are provided in notebook, with commented markdown blocks.The commented notebooks are thought for being self consistent and indipendent.
 In this way, we aim at breaking down the whole pipeline in separeted, sorted steps.